 The M.S. program offers excellent preparation for a professional career in a range of fields, such as banking, pharmacy, environment, education, consulting.
 Students are also well prepared if they choose to continue their studies in a Ph.D. program.

 Who should apply

 We strongly believe that a diverse student body leads to a better and more productive learning environment and we encourage anyone with an interest in statistics to apply.
-While we require the GRE, we do not pre-determine a threshold, but we try to give an holistic assessment of each candidate.
-The quantitative section of the GRE is in fact only one of the criteria that we consider.
 Other aspects that will be considered include: out-of-the box thinking, GPA, performance on previous quantitative courses, involvement on research projects, industry experience, leadership ability, vision, collaborative skills, computational background, motivation to learn statistics.
 Strength in one or more of these areas greatly increases the chance of being admitted to our program and being considered for financial support.
 Our young faculty supports students through the challenges that a graduate program can present, encourages free-thinking and offers mentoring to prepare students for a great professional career.
 We encourage applicants to check our faculty webpage and indicate in the application statement which areas of research sound more appealing.
 This will highlight your motivation to apply to our program.